y-soghomonyan/pagespeed-optimizations/README.md

 ## Configuration

-After activating the plugin, a new settings section (e.g., "Performance Optimization" or a similar name) will be available in your WordPress admin dashboard.
+After activating the plugin, a new settings section (e.g., "PageSpeed Settings" or a similar name) will be available in your WordPress admin dashboard.
 Navigate to this section to configure the plugin's features:

 * **Redis Cache:**
     * Options to enable/disable Redis caching.
-    * Settings for Redis server address, port, and authentication (if required).
+    * Settings for Redis server address and port.
     * Note: Redis server needs to be running and configured on your hosting environment for this feature to be operational.
+* **Image Preloading:**
+    * A section to input the URLs of important images to be preloaded globally.
+    * Potentially options within the page/post editor to specify images for preloading on individual content.
 * **Lazy Loading:**
     * Enable/disable lazy loading for images, background images, and iframes.
-    * Potentially options to exclude specific images or elements from lazy loading based on CSS selectors.
+    * The image urls added in preload settings will be automatically excluded from lazy loading.
 * **Delayed JavaScript and CSS:**
     * A section to input the handles or file paths of JavaScript and CSS files to be delayed.
     * Options for global delays and potentially per-page/post specific configurations.
-    * Instructions on how to identify the correct handles or paths of assets.
-* **Image Preloading:**
-    * A section to input the URLs or IDs of important images to be preloaded globally.
-    * Potentially options within the page/post editor to specify images for preloading on individual content.

 ## Usage